 If you prefer your soup on the sweeter side, you can sub out butternut squash in favor of its sweeter, more earthy-tasting cousin, honeynut squash.

 My squash soup is too thick.
 How do I thin it out?

 If your butternut squash soup is too thick, you can thin it out by adding more chicken stock or cream.
 Start with a little bit, and then add more as needed until you reach the desired consistency.

 My soup is too thin.
 How do I make it thicker?

-If your roasted butternut squash soup is too thin, you can cook it down until it’s reduced and thickened.
+As written, this butternut squash soup recipe is super thick and creamy.
+However, if your roasted butternut squash soup is too thin, you can cook it down until it’s reduced and thickened.
 Or, you can add a cornstarch slurry, a mixture of cornstarch and water.

 To make a cornstarch slurry, mix equal parts cornstarch and water in a small bowl.
 Then, add it to the soup and stir until it’s combined.
 Let the soup cook for a few minutes so that the cornstarch has a chance to thicken the soup.

 I don’t have an immersion blender.
 Can I use a regular blender?